PeculiarVentures/xmldsigjs/README.md

 ```

 ### In the browser
-To run the browser test you need to run the server, from the test directory run:
+To run the browser test you need to run a test server, from the test directory run:
 ```
 npm start
 ```